COVID-19 Vaccine for Children

 - Are children eligible for COVID-19 vaccine boosters?

-No. Booster doses are not permitted for people < 18 years of age.
+No. Booster doses are permitted for people 12 years and older.

 - Are children aged 5-11 who are immunocompromised eligible for a third dose?